 - You need 2.5″ for each strip across the width of the fabric

-- 40 fabrics means one strip of each one.
-20 fabrics means 2 strips of each one.
-5 fabrics means 8 strips of each one.
+- If you use 40 fabrics, you would require one strip of each one.
+If you use 20 fabrics, you need 2 strips of each one.
+If you use 5 fabrics, you need 8 strips of each one.
 You just need to do a little math.

 - Remember to get a little extra when you are buying to make up for any shrinkage if you pre-wash your fabric or crooked cutting in the store